Bridging 2D and 3D Segmentation Networks for Computation Efficient Volumetric Medical Image Segmentation: An Empirical Study of 2.5D Solutions: Experiments

 \subsection{Backbone structure and evaluation metrics}

 We employ U-Net \cite{ronneberger2015u-net} as the network backbone that has four stage convolutional blocks in different resolutions and the base convolution block has 8 feature maps.
-Since U-Net could efficiently extract image features by incorporating multi-scale features using skip connections, and has obtained state-of-the-art performances in many medical image segmentation tasks.
 For comparison of 3D CNNs, we employ 3D U-Net \cite{iek20163D} on the same experimental environment and settings.
 All the experiments are implemented using Pytorch and run in Linux on NVIDIA Tesla V100 GPUs.
 During training, we use the Adam optimizer for all experiments with initial learning rate 0.001 and would be dropped by the factor of 0.5 if the training loss was no more improved in 20 epochs.
 We use the combination of cross-entropy loss and dice loss as the loss function for training.
 For quantitative evaluation of segmentation results, two complementary metrics are introduced.
 Dice coefficient (DSC) are used to measure the region mismatch and 95\% Hausdorff Distance (95HD) are used to evaluate the boundary errors between the segmentation results and the ground truth.
-Evaluation using these two metrics can achieve a more comprehensive comparison of segmentation results.
+Higher DSC (closer to 1) indicating more complete overlap and lower 95HD (closer to 0) indicating closer boundaries represent better segmentation performance.
+The evaluation using these two metrics can achieve a more comprehensive comparison of segmentation results.